e-picas/github-release-btn/WEBSITE.md

 Available options
 -----------------

-You can (or may) use the following options as URL parameters to customize your rendering:
+You can (or must) use the following options as URL parameters to customize your rendering:

 -   `user` (**required**): the GitHub user name